401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 United Kingdom: Workplace Pensions, SIPPs, ISAs

-Self-Invested Personal Pensions (SIPPs): Personal pension accounts offering investment flexibility similar to U.S. IRAs.
-Tax relief on contributions up to £60,000 annually; same tax treatment on withdrawals as workplace pensions.
+Self-Invested Personal Pensions (SIPPs): Flexible personal pension accounts with tax relief on contributions up to £60,000 annually.

 Key Resources: Gov.UK Workplace Pensions, Financial Conduct Authority, MoneyHelper Pensions Guidance